 - Look for unbiased reviews for the host you're considering and be aware that many web hosting "review" sites are run by hosting companies themselves.
 If the primary focus of the website is to review web hosting providers it usually best to disregard it, though are exceptions.

 - You generally get what you pay for, but even a good shared hosting provider will often cost less than $10 dollars a month.

-Given that i currently do not use a shared host, i'm not up to date with the brands and their services, however SiteGround keeps making an appearance in my research.
-While they are a bit more expensive in the shared hosting market ($6.99/mo. as of this writing for their smallest package), they seem to get good reviews by what appears to be honest people and they are apparently not owned by EIG.
+Given that i currently do not use a shared host, i'm not up to date with the brands and their services, however SiteGround kept making an appearance in my research.
+While they are a bit more expensive ($6.99/mo. as of this writing for their smallest package), they seem to get good reviews by what appears to be honest people and they are apparently not owned by EIG/Clearlake/Newfold.
 A2 Hosting also seems to be very popular.
 Another potentially interesting company i found is VeeroTech Systems which claims to be 100% independently owned.
-If you want my personal recommendation, then i'd suggest trying the host i use, KnownHost.
-I have a managed VPS (virtual private server) with them, but they also do shared hosting and their support staff, reliability and speed have all been absolutely excellent since i signed on with them in late 2019.
+If you want my personal recommendation for a company i have experience with, i might suggest KnownHost.
+Their support staff, reliability and speed have all been absolutely excellent since i signed on with them in late 2019.
 One really nice aspect of KnownHost is that they do not have a tiered support structure; all of their support people are professionals and they are very fast to respond regardless of what day or time of day i open a ticket but, like i said, you get what you pay for and KnownHost is on the expensive side.

-There are many good hosts that are ethical and not owned by EIG, it's just a matter of doing some research and LowEndTalk is a good place to go for that.
+There are many good, ethical hosting providers, it's just a matter of doing some research and LowEndTalk is a good starting point if cost is an important factor.
 Their forum is only lightly moderated and if a hosting company is crap, believe me, you'll discover this very quickly.
 LowEndTalk is affiliated with LowEndBox which offers lots of resources for cheap hosting services.
-Both websites are geared primarily toward resellers, however they are still great resources for discovering a good hosting provider.
+Both websites are geared primarily toward resellers, however they are still great resources for learning about hosting provider.s